CRS and 10g Real Application Clusters

 -s spfile name

--u updates the preferred or available list for the service to support the
+-u updates the preferred or available list for the service

-specified instance.
+instance.
 Only one instance may be specified with the -u

 switch.
-Instances that already support the service should not be
+Instances that already support the service

 included.